rmanivannan/speedometer-jquery-plugin/README.md

 Speedometer JQuery Plugin
 =======================================

-This component supports to create the speedometer with variouse deviations and starting and end point value danger indication heighlighted current spedeed
+This component meant to create the speedometer with various divisions and start / end / danger ant etc point value.

-##How to add this component in a sencha touch view ?
+##How to add this component in your app?

 1] Add 'speedometer.js' & 'speedometer.css' into your project js and css folder.